hoytech/quadrable/README.md

 See the [Strands](#strands) section for details on how the proof decoding algorithm works.
 The solidity implementation is similar to the C++ implementation, except that it does not decode the proof to an intermediate format prior to processing.
 Instead, it directly processes the encoded proof for efficiency reasons.

-We to be a little bit careful so as to support processing the proof in a single pass because the number of strands is not known in advance.
-Solidity does not support resizing dynamic memory arrays, so the function that parses the strands is careful to not allocate any memory.
+Because the number of strands is not known in advance and Solidity does not support resizing dynamic memory arrays, the function that parses the strands is careful to not allocate any memory in order to support prcessing the proof in a single pass.
 Instead, as it executes it builds up a contiguous array of strand elements.
 Each strand element contains a 32-byte strandState, a keyHash, and a node that will store the leaf for this strand (if any):

     Strand element (128 bytes):
         uint256 strandState: [0 padding...]
 [1 byte: depth] [1 byte: merged] [4 bytes: next] [4 bytes: nodeAddr]